openforcefield/openff-interchange/docs/using/edges.md

 ### Preset charges

+The charges specified by the force field can be overridden by providing molecules with partial charges to the `charge_from_molecules` argument.
+This may be used to make use of alternate implementations of the appropriate charge generation method, or to provide different charges to the force field.
+Charges provided via `charge_from_molecules` are called "preset charges" because they are pre-set by the user, rather than computed by the force field.
 The following restrictions are in place when using preset charges:

 * All molecules in the the `charge_from_molecules` list must be non-isomorphic with each other.
 * All molecules in the the `charge_from_molecules` list must have partial charges.